GoogleCloudPlatform/php-docs-samples/bigtable/api/README.md

-# Google BigTable Table Admin Sample
+# Google BigTable Sample

 ## Description

-All code in the `snippets` directory demonstrates how to connect to Cloud Bigtable and run some basic operations to create tables, create column families, update column families, delete column families and delete tables.
+All code in the `snippets` directory demonstrates how to connect to Cloud Bigtable and run some basic operations to create instance, create cluster, delete instance and delete cluster.

 ## Build and Run
 1.  **Enable APIs** - [Enable the BigTable API](https://console.cloud.google.com/flows/enableapi?apiid=bigtable)